SQream/sqream_docs/guides/operations/running_sqream_in_a_docker_container.rst

       $ sudo systemctl enable nvidia-persistenced.service && sudo systemctl start nvidia-persistenced.service

-**Comment: Confirm the above.**

 5. Create a symbolic link from the **/etc/systemd/system/multi-user.target.wants/nvidia-persistenced.service** file to the **/usr/lib/systemd/system/nvidia-persistenced.service** file.

-**Comment: The source document said "created symlink" instead of "create symlink."
-Does this mean that it was a result of Step 7, or that it is actually Step 8 as I documented above?**

 6. Reboot the server.
 7. Verify that the Nvidia driver has been installed and shows all available GPU's:

-**Comment: NVidia driver 10.1?**

    .. code-block:: console